What is the difference between individuals and organizations that succeed in today’s globalized, multicultural world and those that fail?

 ■ Understanding how to develop and apply CQ in yourself and others

-■ Effectiveness working with multicultural colleagues and customers
+■ Effectiveness in working with multicultural colleagues and customers

 You may think that homogenous teams don’t perform as well as diverse teams, but that’s not true UNLESS you build CQ